-Further review of this recommended revision by the Urban Forester, however, indicates that Douglas fir with a dbh of 30 inches or greater should be retained in the proposed amended definition of significant tree due to the importance of the species in providing wildlife habitat, retaining a natural ecosystem, and increasing the City's tree canopy.
+In consideration of the proposed revisions the City's Urban Forester recommends that Douglas firs with a dbh of 30 inches or greater be retained in the proposed amended definition of significant tree due to the importance of the species in providing wildlife habitat, retaining a natural ecosystem, and increasing the City's tree canopy.
 The Urban Forester indicates that if there are situations where windfall is a concern due to the removal of individual Douglas fir trees within a grouping, the ordinance can include specific scenarios allowing their removal to mitigate this concern.